guillermocalvo/test/docs/README.md

 ## Dispose Pattern

 This is a powerful design pattern for resource management.
-It is a clean and terse way to handle all kinds of resources with implicit acquisition and automatic disposal.
+It is a clean and terse way to handle the acquisition and disposal of all kinds of resources.

-These macros can save you from having to call the disposing or acquiring functions manually in common situations.
+These macros will help you make sure that no resource is leaked in your program.

 - #USING
 - #WITH ... #USE

 ### Simple Resource Acquisition

-A #USING block allows you to automatically acquire and dispose of a resource.
+A #USING block allows you to easily acquire and dispose of a resource.
 It is similar to a `for` statement, because it receives three comma-separated expressions that will be evaluated in order.

 - An "acquisition" expression that will try to acquire the resource.
 - A "test" expression that defines the condition for using the resource.
 - A "disposal" expression that will dispose of the resource.

-Both the three expressions and the code block that uses the resource are free to throw exceptions.
+Both these expressions and the code block that uses the resource are free to throw exceptions.

 @snippet pet-store.c using